dallasread/Instagive.io/_posts/rdr/2014/04/2014-04-08-6-reasons-to-not-use-paypal.md

 If you've ever used Paypal's back end for administrators, you know that it's archaic and slow to navigate.
 Given that it was created in 2007 (just 3 years after Facebook launched), this really doesn't come as a surprise.

-Over the years, they have amassed the functionality necessary for online payment transactions... they trouble is finding the functionality when you need them.
+Over the years, they have amassed the functionality necessary for online payment transactions... the trouble is finding the functionality when you need it.

 In contrast, Instagive.io's back end is easy to navigate - it's one page.
 There, you can filter your transactions by Donor, Date, and Cause.
 Our server usually responds in less than 200ms.